aleontiev/dj/README.md

 Django CLI, insipred by Ember CLI, attempts to fill these gaps by providing a simple, comprehensive, and extendable interface for the Django development lifecycle.
 Django CLI is built in Python and provides familiar integration points for Python developers.

+# Principles

+Apps should follow these principles:

+1. Consistency
+a.
+Apps should contain a `setup.py` setup file.
+b.
+Apps should contain a `manage.py` script defined in `setup.py`.
+c.
+Apps should contain a `requirements.txt` dependency list file.
+d.
+Apps should contain a `requirements.txt.dev` dependency list file.
+e.
+Apps should contain a single app package with the same name as the app.

+    The app name (as it appears in package management) should be the same as the package name provided by the app.

+f.
+Apps' app package should contain `settings`, `models`, `wsgi`, `urls`

+    These packages are necessary for Django applications.

+g.
+Apps should use a single code style.

+    Style should be enforced by a linter (e.g. `flake8`).

+h.
+Apps should test each package in a corresponding subpackage of `tests.unit`.

+    The package `foo.models.bar` should be tested by `tests.unit.foo.models.test_bar`.

+2. Minimalism
+a.
+Apps should only export one package.

+    When dependencies are installed in the pip/setuptools model, the top-level packages of a dependency are added to the application's environment.

+    The free mapping between dependency and packages can be confusing, as dependencies and packages can be similar but different (e.g. my-dep and my_dep), and dependencies can provide conflicting packages (e.g. my-dep providing foo and other-dep also providing foo).

+    To mitigate this issue, apps should provide a single package that has the same name as the application name.

+b.
+App code should be concise.

+    Avoid writing code that replaces existing boilerplate.
+    Re-use components.

+c.
+App structure should be concise.

+    Avoid creating folder structure

+3. Isolation
+a.
+App modules should make dependencies clear.

 # Getting Started